Sahir Ludhianvi: Career

 Sahir's work as a lyricist in the film industry gave him financial stability beyond his earnings as a poet.
-He made his debut with four songs performed in the film Azadi Ki Raah Par (1949).
+He made his debut with four songs in the film Azadi Ki Raah Par (1949).
 One of the songs was Badal Rahi Hai Zindagi.
-Both the film and its songs went unnoticed.
+The film and its songs went unnoticed.
 However, after Naujawan (1951), with music by S.D.
 Burman, Sahir gained recognition.
-Sahir's major success was Baazi (1951).
-Again, the composer was Burman.
+Sahir's major success was Baazi (1951) with composer Burman.
 Sahir was then considered part of Guru Dutt's team.
 The last film Sahir made with Burman was Pyaasa (1957).
-After this film, Sahir and Burman went separate ways due to artistic and contractual differences.
+After this film, Sahir and Burman went their separate ways due to artistic and contractual differences.

-Sahir did work with other composers including Ravi, Roshan, Khayyam and Datta Naik.
+Sahir worked with other composers including Ravi, Roshan, Khayyam and Datta Naik.
 Datta Naik also credited as N. Datta, a Goan, admired Sahir's poetry and their collaboration produced the score for Milap (1955), Chandrakanta (1956), Sadhna (1958), Dhool Ka Phool (1959), Dharamputra (1961) and Naya Raasta (1970).
 Sahir also worked with music director Laxmikant–Pyarelal in the films like Izzat (1968), Man Ki Aankhen (1970), Dastaan (1972) and Daag (1973).
 From about 1950 until his death, Sahir collaborated with Baldev Raj Chopra, a film producer and director.
 Sahir's last work for Chopra was for Insaaf Ka Tarazu (1980).
-Yash Chopra, both while directing for B.R.films, and later as an independent director and producer, also engaged Sahir as the lyricist for his films, till Sahir's death.
+Yash Chopra, both while directing for B R Films, and later as an independent director and producer, also engaged Sahir as the lyricist for his films, till Sahir's death.

-In 1958, Sahir wrote the lyrics for Ramesh Saigal's film Phir Subah Hogi, which was based on Fyodor Dostoevsky's novel Crime and Punishment.
+In 1958, Sahir wrote the lyrics for Ramesh Saigal's film Phir Subah Hogi, based on Fyodor Dostoevsky's novel Crime and Punishment.
 The male lead was played by Raj Kapoor.
-It was presumed that Shankar–Jaikishan would be the composer but Sahir demanded a composer with a more intimate knowledge of the novel.
-Khayyam composed the film score.
+Shankar–Jaikishan would be composing music for the film but Sahir demanded a composer with a more intimate knowledge of the novel.
+Consequently, Khayyam composed the film score.
 The song Woh Subah Kabhi Toh Aayegi with its minimal background music remains popular.
 Khayyam collaborated with Sahir in many films including Kabhie Kabhie (1976) and Trishul (1978).

 Sahir was a controversial figure in that he was artistically temperamental.
 He insisted that the film score should be composed for his lyrics and not the other way around.
 He also insisted on being paid one rupee more than Lata Mangeshkar and this created a rift between them.
 Sahir promoted his girlfriend, Sudha Malhotra's singing career.
 He also insisted that All India Radio credit film song lyricists in its broadcasts.

+Personal life

+Sahir was romantically involved with Amrita Pritam and later Sudha Malhotra.
+Sahir and Pritam's love story was to be the subject of a 2014 movie that was legally objected to by the latter's grandson.

 Death

-On 25 October 1980, at the age of fifty-nine, Sahir died of a sudden cardiac death.
+On 25 October 1980, at the young age of fifty-nine, Sahir died of a sudden cardiac arrest.
 He was buried at the Juhu Muslim cemetery.
 In 2010, his tomb was demolished to make room for new interments.